Deadpool (film): Visual effects

 Digital Domain (DD), Atomic Fiction, Blur Studio, Weta Digital, Rodeo FX, and Luma Pictures produced Deadpool's visual effects.
 Reynolds credited Miller and his visual effects experience with producing a film that looked like others made with bigger budgets.
 Motion capture supervisor Greg LaSalle agreed, noting that Miller held off working on the CGI for Colossus until after the film was edited to avoid spending money on shots that would not be used.
 Miller worked with visual effects supervisor Jonathan Rothbart to design and complete the film's 1500 effects shots—700 more than originally planned.
 800 of them were completed in the last four weeks of production.

 Colossus's movements were re-recorded with performer T. J. Storm, as Tricoteux had been unable to move athletically because of the platform shoes he wore on set to replicate the character's height.
 LaSalle was used for his facial performance.
-DD then mapped these performances onto a digital model that was designed to be comic-accurate.
-The team sought specific reference for Colossus's metallic finish to avoid looking "chromey", visiting a metal company to look at samples.
+DD mapped these performances onto a digital model that was designed to be comic-accurate.
+The team sought specific reference for Colossus's metallic finish to avoid looking "chromey", by visiting a metal company to look at samples.
 They settled on cold rolled steel, with the darker hot rolled steel used for his hair.
 The model also includes ridges which could be moved separately to keep them perfectly straight as in the comic books.
-DD also created the model of Deadpool that was used by all the FX vendors.
+DD also created the model of Deadpool that was used by all the VFX vendors.
 His mask was animated around the eyes to be expressive as in the comics.
 This helped balance out the "chinwag" coming through the bottom of the mask as Reynolds acted.
 Fully replacing Deadpool's head was going to be too costly, so Weta Digital warped each shot based on facial references from Reynolds and adjusted the lighting to reflect the changes instead.
 This was called an "ingenious 2D-ish solution".

 Atomic Fiction created a freeway environment for the Twelve Bullets Fight, with a backdrop based on Detroit, Chicago, and Vancouver.
 They also created the vehicles used in the sequence.
 These assets were used by Blur for the opening titles, which move through a frozen moment where Deadpool is fighting thugs inside a crashing car.
 The amusing titles include "Directed by an overpaid tool" and "Produced by asshats".
 Reynolds, Miller, and the writers came up with their own credits hoping to set the tone for the film.